 - Little Falls, New Jersey, where we lease approximately 26,000 square feet under an agreement that expires on June 30, 2023.
 The lease includes a right of first offer to lease certain additional space and one option to extend the term of the lease for five years at a market rate determined in accordance with the lease. - Toronto, Ontario, where we lease approximately 17,000 square feet under an agreement that expires on December 31, 2021.
 The lease includes a right of first offer to lease certain additional space and one option to extend the term of the lease for five years at a market rate determined in accordance with the lease. - Melbourne, Australia, where we lease approximately 11,000 square feet under an agreement that expires on October 15, 2021.
 The lease includes one option to extend the term of the lease for three years at a market rate determined in accordance with the lease. - Houston, Texas, where we lease approximately 4,600 square feet under an agreement that expires on January 31, 2022.
-The lease includes a right of first offer to lease certain additional spaces and one option to extend the term of the lease for up to three years at a market rate determined in accordance with the lease. - Sydney, Australia, where we lease approximately 4,000 square feet under an agreement that expires on April 30, 2020.
-The lease includes a right of first offer to lease certain additional space and one option to extend the term of the lease for three years at a market rate determined in accordance with the lease. - Kiev, Ukraine, where we lease approximately 3,000 square feet under an agreement that expires on April 26, 2020.
+The lease includes a right of first offer to lease certain additional spaces and one option to extend the term of the lease for up to three years at a market rate determined in accordance with the lease.

+- Sydney, Australia, where we lease approximately 4,000 square feet under an agreement that expires on April 30, 2020.
+The lease includes a right of first offer to lease certain additional space and one option to extend the term of the lease for three years at a market rate determined in accordance with the lease. - Kiev, Ukraine, where we lease approximately 10,000 square feet under an agreement that expires on April 26, 2020.
 The lease includes one option to extend the term of the lease for two years and 11 months at a market rate determined in accordance with the lease.
+We will not renew this lease upon termination as we signed a new lease at a different location in December 2019.
+The new lease is approximately 17,000 square feet under an agreement that expires on May 31, 2025, includes a right of first offer to lease certain additional space and one option to extend the term for five years and six months at a market rate determined in accordance with the lease.